questdb/questdb.io/docs/operations/capacity-planning.md

 #### CPU affinity

-Given a single client sending data to QuestDB via Influx line protocol over TCP, the following configuration can be applied which sets a dedicated worker and pins it with `affinity` to a CPU by core ID:
+Given a single client sending data to QuestDB via InfluxDB line protocol over TCP, the following configuration can be applied which sets a dedicated worker and pins it with `affinity` to a CPU by core ID: